 All ProTrainings courses confirm comprehension in two ways.
 The first is through the pre-test process.
 Students are asked pre-test questions after each group of videos to confirm comprehension of the major points within those videos.

 After the training section, students are asked to take a final test.
 Students must score an 80% or better to pass.
-They are able to retest if they fail, and each test is recorded and viewable through the teacher dashboard.
+They can retest if they fail, and each test is recorded and viewable through the teacher dashboard.
 The test is comprised of multiple-choice, scenario-based questions.